West Virginia spring salamander

 The West Virginia spring salamander (Gyrinophilus subterraneus) is a species of troglobitic salamander in the family Plethodontidae.
 It is endemic to West Virginia, the United States.

 The salamander is only found in the General Davis Cave in Greenbrier County and lives in cave stream passages with large amounts of decaying organic matter.
-It is considered endangered.
+It is considered critically endangered by the International Union for Conservation of Nature (IUCN) and is under review for listing under the Endangered Species Act of 1973.